ST34DY

 5 min

-• Sit on edge of chair, one sit bone off the edge (unweight the nerve on that side)
+• Sit on edge, one sit bone off edge

 2. Weighted Breathing + Reverse Kegels